 disclaimer

 How Long Does it Take For An Inmate's Information to Be Published in North Dakota Inmate Locator?

-Booking after an arrest is a straightforward process, usually only two hours.
-The inmate database gets updated any moment from then.
+Booking after an arrest is a straightforward process, usually taking only two hours.
+The inmate database gets updated at any moment from then.
 The commitment of a convict to serve a sentence is much more complicated.
 It takes weeks, sometimes months, to complete the admission process book for the inmate.
-Some processes involved are extensive health and mental assessments, determining the custody level, and an inmate’s orientation exercise.
+Some processes involved are extensive health and mental assessments, determining the custody level, and an inmate's orientation exercise.

+disclaimer